BranniganLab/nougat/README.md

 ### How To Make nougat.tcl Work
 Open nougat.tcl in the text editor of your choice and make edits to two sections:
 ```
-add the correct paths to the directory where your qwrap.so and vecexpr.so files are stored
+add the correct paths to the directory where your qwrap.so and vecexpr.so files are stored (lines 6-7)
-edit all of the indicated fields in cell_prep
+edit all of the indicated fields in cell_prep proc (lines 12-81)
 ```